 The Indian Country Programs will begin accepting applications to the fiscal year 2018 Indian Equity Fund (IEF) Small Business Grant program starting July 1, 2017.
+Applications will be accepted through September 29, 2017.
 Funding for the family of programs under the ICED funding (Tribal Business Planning Grant (TBPG), Indian Equity Fund (IEF) Small Business Grant, and the Native American Business Advisors (NABA) Grant) was passed by the 65th Montana State Legislature as part of House Bill 2, state special revenue, and signed into law by Governor Steve Bullock in May 2017.
 These programs allow the Indian Country Programs to continue to articulate measurable success for investing in business and economic development activities on reservations in partnership with tribal governments for the benefit of tribal communities and members.

 PURPOSE: Assist start-up or expanding Native American businesses in Montana.